pyTooling/pyTooling/doc/index.rst

 * :ref:`Unified license names <LICENSING>`: Setuptools, PyPI, and others have a varying understanding of license names. |br|
   The :mod:`pyTooling.Licensing` module provides :ref:`unified license names <LICENSING>` as well as license name mappings or translations.
-* Python has many ways in figuring out the current platform using APIs from ``sys``, ``platform``, ``os``, ….
-  Unfortunately, none of the provided standard APIs offers a comprehensive answer. pyTooling provides a :ref:`unified platform and environment description <COMMON/Platform>` by summarizing multiple platform APIs into a single class instance.
+* :ref:`Unified platform and environment description <COMMON/Platform>`: Python has many ways in figuring out the current platform using APIs from ``sys``, ``platform``, ``os``, ….
+Unfortunately, none of the provided standard APIs offers a comprehensive answer. pyTooling provides a :ref:`CurrentPlatform <COMMON/CurrentPlatform>` singleton summarizing multiple platform APIs into a single class instance.
-* While Python itself has a good versioning schema, there are no classes provided to abstract version numbers. pyTooling provides such a :ref:`representations of version numbers <VERSIONING>` following semantic versioning (SemVer) and calendar versioning (CalVer) schemes.
+* :ref:`Representations of version numbers <VERSIONING>`: While Python itself has a good versioning schema, there are no classes provided to abstract version numbers. pyTooling provides such representations following semantic versioning (SemVer) and calendar versioning (CalVer) schemes.
 It's provided by the :mod:`pyTooling.Versioning` module.

 Configuration